ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/range-selection/index.md

 ## Range Selection Changed Event

 The `rangeSelectionChanged` event tells you that the range selection has changed.
 The event has two properties, `started` and `finished`, which are `true` when the selection is starting or finishing.

-For example, if selecting a range of 10 cells in a row, the user will click the first cell and drag to the last cell.
-This will result in up to 11 events.
-The first event will have `started=true`, the last will have `finished=true`, and all the intermediary events will have both of these values as `false`.
+For example, if selecting a range of 5 cells in a row, the user will click the first cell and drag to the last cell.
+This will result in up to 7 events.
+The first and last cell in the range will cause two events each.
+This is due to the first cell firing an event with `started=true, finished=true` upon mousedown with an additional event `started=true, finished=false` while in the range, and the last cell firing an event `started=false, finished=false` as soon as it is in the range and then again `started=false, finished=true` upon the end of range selection.
+All the intermediary events will have one event with both `started` and `finished` as `false`.

 <api-documentation source='grid-events/events.json' section='selection' names='["rangeSelectionChanged"]' ></api-documentation>